MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authorization-role-entra-id.md

 (These instructions assume you have installed WebLogic and set up some server domain)

-Before you can deploy to WebLogic, you will need to make some configuration changes in the sample itself and (re)build the package:
+Before you can deploy to WebLogic, you need to make some configuration changes in the sample itself and (re)build the package:

 1. In the sample there is likely an application.properties or authentication.properties file where you configured the client ID, tenant, redirect URL, etc.

-2. In the above mentioned file, changed references to localhost:8080 or localhost:8443 to the URL/port WebLogic will run on, which by default should be localhost:7001
+2. In the above mentioned file, changed references to localhost:8080 or localhost:8443 to the URL/port WebLogic runs on, which by default should be localhost:7001

-3. You will also need to make the same change in the Azure app registration, where you set it as the 'Redirect URI' in the 'Authentication' tab
+3. You also need to make the same change in the Azure app registration, where you set it as the 'Redirect URI' in the 'Authentication' tab

 To deploy the sample to WebLogic via the web console: